wp-plugins/name-directory/readme.txt

  - description
  - submitter

-Every directory can be embedded with a very simple shortcode which you can past in your own pages and posts.
+You can create multiple directories with this plugin.
+Every directory can be embedded with a very simple shortcode which you can just copy-and-paste in your own pages and posts.
 Every directory has a few configuration options that customize the layout and functionality of the directory:

  - Show/Hide title
  - Show/Hide description